mIRC-Scripters/mirckb/docs/source/intermediate/matching_tools.rst

 No Marker
 '''''''''

-You cannot use a marker inside the subtext of the inner $regsubex to get the value of the marker of the outer $regsubex context, that’s why our previous example fails:
+You cannot use a marker inside the subtext of the inner $regsubex to get the value of the marker of the outer $regsubex context, that's why our previous example fails:

 .. code:: text

    $regsubex(name,abcdefcdab,/(cd)/g,$regsubex(\t,/(.)/g,$upper(\t)))

-You are tempted to think that \t inside $upper should always be “cd”, because that’s the only value that \t can have from the outer $regsubex and we just saw how the marker are replaced for the whole subtext, no matter where it appears.
+You are tempted to think that \t inside $upper should always be "cd", because that's the only value that \t can have from the outer $regsubex and we just saw how the marker are replaced for the whole subtext, no matter where it appears.
 However, we also saw that mIRC does not blindly replace the markers with their real value, it uses the intermediate tokens identifiers ($1 etc), this is required otherwise element such as ) would be taken as closing parenthesis for identifier for example, or comma as argument seperator inside an identifier:

 Two markers are used in the subtext of the outer $regsubex, so mIRC make the match, cd is found twice so a two iterations loop is made, each time replacing the match with the evaluation of the subtext parameter.
 Right before that loop, because two markers are used, mIRC fills $1 with \t as well as $2 with \t and then evaluate the subtext, which gives before evaluation: